I Reversed My Fatty Liver With This 7-Day Meal Plan

 Saturday

-2nd Snack: One cup of low fat yogurt and berries
+1st Snack: One cup of low fat yogurt and berries.

 Sunday

-When it comes to what to drink throughout the day, things will be a bit repetitive: water is the only thing that we can allow.
+When it comes to what to drink throughout the day, things will be a bit repetitive: water is the primary hydration source.

-You can also drink coffee (without sugar or with minimum amounts of it) as well as green tea.
-But no juices, not even 100% fruit juices.
-Keep it simple to reverse this condition!
+But no juices, not even 100% fruit juices, sodas, or sweetened drinks.
 You can read more about what to drink with fatty liver here.

 Wrapping up

-As long as you keep your calories under control and the food healthy, you’re on the right track!
+As long as you keep your calories under control (right around your daily required caloric intake for your ideal weight) and the food is healthy, you’re on the right track!

-This means that you can prepare some of these foods (and others) in larger quantities and have them for a couple or a few days or freeze them and use later.
+This means that you can prepare these meals in bulk and freeze them for busy workdays or have the same thing for a few days in a row.

 If you want more ideas for each meal of the day, I have shared more suggestions in the articles below.
 Check them out and you will have even more options to really add a ton of variety to your daily menu:

-I hope you found this helpful and you will keep it up with your diet and healthy eating.
+I am sure you found this helpful and that it will help you keep up with your diet and healthy eating.
 It’s your health, it’s your life and as you can see, it’s not as difficult as you might think it is when you first start!

 It is not free, but it is a complete program that will guide you through all the steps that you need to follow to reverse your fatty liver (and it includes over 180 liver-friendly recipes!).